microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-changenotifications-chat.md

 ## Subscribe to changes in any chat at tenant level

-To get change notifications for any change in chat's property across tenant or creation of a chat in tenant, subscribe to `/chats`.
+To get change notifications for all changes (create and update) related to any chat in a tenant, subscribe to `/chats`.
 This resource supports [including resource data](webhooks-with-resource-data.md) in the notification.

 ### Permissions